Alice-Bob-SW/felis/docs/reference/boson_4_chips.md

 > - Better performance has already been achieved with different designs.
 For example, the [AutoCat design](https://journals.aps.org/prx/abstract/10.1103/PhysRevX.14.021019) features a 3.5 % error rate for the Z gate.
 > - Cat qubit architectures are less demanding regarding qubit quality (a repetition code has a higher threshold than a surface code).

 > Overall, phase-flip performance still needs to improve by 1 to 2 orders of magnitude for error correction to work reliably.
+More precisely:

+> - According to [this paper](https://quantum-journal.org/papers/q-2023-12-06-1198/), the $\kappa_2/\kappa_{1_{eff}}$ ratio must be improved to a few hundreds to reach the repetition code's threshold.
+> - According to the figures in [the table below](#chip-parameters), Boson 4's ratio is 12.5.

-We are focused on improving this, with several promising solutions being tested in our lab.
+> We are focused on improving these figures, with several promising solutions being tested in our lab.
 Stay tuned!

 > Or, if you think this is an interesting research topic, don't hesitate to [drop us a line](../contact_us.md), we are happy to explore potential collaborations.